Vendor Diversity Tracking & Compliance

 Having identified vendors diversity classifications, companies can then track the volume and types of spend with those organizations and use that information for contracting, marketing, investor relations, contract compliance, or other types of uses.
 The problem however, for many companies this process of identifying, onboarding, tracking and vetting certification compliance, and reporting spend patterns can be extremely labor intensive and costly.

-Vendor portals, or supplier portals, that have vendor onboarding and vendor management capabilities can go along way to helping with the diversity tracking, certification, compliance, and reporting processes. helping companies automate this process.
+Vendor portals, or supplier portals, that have vendor onboarding or supplier onboarding and vendor management capabilities can go along way to helping with the diversity tracking, certification, compliance, and reporting processes.
 By establishing a vendor self-service model, vendors now have the capability and responsibility to provide all the data and documentation necessary and buying companies can easily establish and manage a diversity program via the vendor portal.
 The buying company can then identify diversity vendor, track diversity vendor information and report on diversity spend with minimal effort.
 The vendor onboarding and spend management capabilities of a robust vendor management portal can add a lot of value to companies by promoting vendor self-service, decreasing costs, and improving vendor relations.
-Contact ICG Consulting today for more information or for a demonstration of one of our comprehensive vendor portal or supplier portal solutions and the diversity components of those portals.
+Contact ICG Consulting today for more information or for a demonstration of one of our comprehensive vendor portal or supplier portal solutions or our supplier onboarding and the diversity components of those portals.